 Baseball and softball are great sports for officials to get started in.
 Working the field of an amateur game is usually pretty straightforward: fair or foul, safe or out.
 The plate requires a bit more knowledge of rules and mechanics, but I find it more fun.
 (You know those kids who stood in the infield and doodled in the dirt during youth baseball?
 That was me.
 I need to be behind the plate and see constant action or else I drift.)

 That said, baseball and softball require a lot of gear in order to get started.
 You’ll need all of it for safety purposes, so I don’t suggest trying to cut corners here.
-I get most of my apparel at GeaRef, a local provider and great friend of the Silbo community.
-You can also look for gear from the good folks at Ump Attire or even Dick’s Sporting Goods.
+I recommend getting your apparel at Ump Attire, where using the code SILBO5 you can get 5% off.

 Here’s what I wear when I officiate baseball and softball: